 This paper provides a brief review of environmental conditions in the Northwest Atlantic during 1988.
-As in previous reviews (Trites and Drinkwater 1984, 1985, 1986; Drinkwater and Trites 1987, 1988, MS 1988), it is based on selected sets of oceanographic and meteorological data as well as information from national research reports and other research documents prepared for the NAFO Scientific Council.
-Conditions are compared with those of the preceeding year and the long-term means.
-The latter have been standardized to a 30-yr base period (1951-1980), in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.
-Where 30 years of data were unavailable, 20-yr (1961-1980) or 10-yr (1971-1980) base periods were used, where possible.
+As in previous reviews (Trites and Drinkwater 1984, 1985, 1986; Drinkwater and Trites 1987, 1988, 1989), it is based on selected sets of oceanographic and meteorological data as well as information from national research reports and other research documents prepared for the NAFO Scientific Council.
+Conditions are compared with those of the preceding year and the long-term means.
+The latter have been standardized to a 30-year base period (1951-80), in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.
+Where 30 years of data were unavailable, 20year (1961-80) or 10-year (1971-80) base periods were used, where possible.